cubewise-code/tm1py-tales/_posts/2021-07-30-sync-dimensions.md

 The Problem
 =====

-In large organizations that employ TM1 for years you often find multiple dedicated smaller TM1 instances *(= models)* instead of one monolithic TM1 model used by everyone in the organization.
+In large organizations that employ IBM Planning Analytics (TM1) for years, you often find multiple dedicated smaller TM1 instances *(= models)* instead of one monolithic TM1 model used by everyone in the organization.

 Having multiple TM1 instances is not a problem in itself.
 In fact it helps in many ways:
  - scaling models horizontally over multiple machines ensures more resources (CPU, RAM) per instance and better performance for end-users